-Tahnee Dening is a PhD student within Professor Clive Prestidge’s research group at the University of South Australia.
+Before joining the University of Kansas as a postdoctoral researcher in 2018, Tahnee Dening was a PhD student within Professor Clive Prestidge’s research group at the University of South Australia.
 Tahnee obtained her Bachelor of Pharmacy (Honours) and Bachelor of Pharmaceutical Science degrees from the University of South Australia in 2012.
-She then worked as an Intern Pharmacist at the Repatriation General Hospital in Daw Park, South Australia (2013) and as a Drug Information Pharmacist at DATIS (Drug and Therapeutic Information Service) (2014), before commencing graduate studies under the guidance of Professor Prestidge.
-Tahnee’s research focuses on developing novel solid-state lipid-based formulations using nanostructured carrier materials to improve the absorption of drugs with intrinsically low aqueous solubility.
+She then worked as an Intern Pharmacist at the Repatriation General Hospital in Daw Park, South Australia in 2013 and as a Drug Information Pharmacist at the Drug and Therapeutic Information Service (DATIS) before returning to UniSA to undertake PhD studies in 2014.
+Tahnee’s PhD research focused on developing novel solidified lipid-based formulations using smectite clay materials to improve the absorption of drugs with intrinsically low aqueous solubility.

 In 2015, Tahnee was awarded an Endeavour Postgraduate Scholarship funded by the Australian Government to undertake research in an international environment.
-During 2016/2017 she has spent time studying at Syddansk Universitet in Denmark, Janssen Pharmaceutica in Belgium, and most recently she has completed studies as a Visiting Scholar at Purdue University under the guidance of Professor Lynne Taylor.
+During 2016/2017 she spent time studying at Syddansk Universitet in Denmark, Janssen Pharmaceutica in Belgium and Purdue University in the United States.

 |Novel Nanostructured Solid Materials for Modulating Oral Drug Delivery from Solid-State Lipid-Based Drug Delivery Systems||2016||Tahnee J. Dening, Shasha Rao, Nicky Thomas, Clive A. Prestidge|